eric8395/baseball-analytics/README.md

 <p align="center">

 ## Modeling Process & Results
 The modeling process involved establishing a baseline linear regression model for each dataset and attempting to build a succesive model to improve upon the baseline.
-Models utilized in this analysis also include support vector machines (SVM), gradient boost, random forest, CatBoost, XGBoost, and neural network (MLP Regressor).
+Models utilized in this analysis include support vector machine (SVM), gradient boost, random forest, CatBoost, XGBoost, and neural network (MLP Regressor).

 In general, the training and testing datasets were passed through the preprocessing pipeline, and the training set was fit to each respective model.
 Hyperparameter tuning of each model was performed using `GridSearchCV` to find the optimum R2.